mnsupreme/MEAN_templates/README.md

     message:'failure message goes here'
     }
  },
- description: creates a validation object to be added to a mongoose schema supported filetype: .js where to find: MEAN_mongoose_validation.sublime-snippet
+ description: creates a validation object to be added to a mongoose schema <br />
+ supported filetype: .js <br />
+where to find: MEAN_mongoose_validation.sublime-snippet

  #mean search